barakbbn/WpfMart/README.md

 ## EqualityConverter
 `WpfMart.Converters.EqualityConverter`
-Checks if converted value equals to the value of `CompareTo` property  , if equals, return value of `TrueValue` property, otherwise `FalseValue` property.
+Checks if converted value equals to the value of `CompareTo` property,
+if equals, return value of `TrueValue` property, otherwise `FalseValue` property.

 #### Examples